 YOUR GUIDE TO THE O1B VISA

-The O-1B visa is for foreign nationals (aliens) who have demonstrated extraordinary ability by sustained national or international acclaim in the arts or extraordinary achievement in motion picture or television industry.
+The O-1B visa is for foreign nationals (aliens) who have demonstrated extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
 At the outset it is important to note the distinction in the language between the two standards: extraordinary ability for the arts and extraordinary achievement for motion picture/TV.

-In the field of arts, extraordinary ability refers to distinction.
-To show distinction, the applicant must show that they have a much greater level of skill and recognition than the majority of individuals in their respective field, indicating that they can be described as a leading or prominent individual in the arts.
+In the creative fields, extraordinary ability refers to distinction.
+To show distinction, the applicant must show that he or she has a much greater level of skill and recognition than the majority of individuals in their respective fields, indicating that they can be described as a leading or prominent individual in the arts.

 For those in the motion picture or television industry, the standard is higher and the applicant should be prepared to show that he/she has reached a level of acclaim substantially above that of his/her peers.
 The person must be described as outstanding, notable or a leader in their field.

 Additionally, all O-1B holders must be coming temporarily to the United States to continue work in their area of extraordinary ability.
 The petition is to be approved for the duration of the event, in which the alien will participate, for a maximum of three years.
 One-year extensions are permitted thereafter with no maximum cumulative duration.

 For O-1B purposes, the definition of arts, and thus an artist, is broad.
 Any field of creative activity or endeavor qualifies, such as, but not limited to, fine arts, visual arts, culinary arts, and performing arts.
 Below are some additional examples